cfrg/draft-irtf-cfrg-vdaf/draft-patton-cfrg-vdaf.md

   agg_states = [ agg_init() for j in range(SHARES) ]

   for (nonce, input) in zip(nonces, inputs):
-    # Each client splits its input into shares.
+    # Each client shards its input into shares.
     input_shares = eval_input(public_param, input)

     # Each aggregator initializes its evaluation state.